Breaking of Bread Service

 Remembering Jesus

-Those disciples around the table didn’t understand what Jesus was talking about.
-However, within 24 hours, Jesus had been crucified, and it looked as though all hope was lost.
-Thankfully, on the third day, there was a dramatic reversal, as they saw Jesus alive again.
+The disciples around the table didn’t understand what Jesus was talking about.
+Within 24 hours, he was crucified, and all hope seemed lost.
+But on the third day, everything changed.
+Jesus was alive again.

 Join us